papayapos/pos-api/inventory.md

 For getting current state of inventories we have multiple options, from getting everything as well as allowing you to select specific inventories and items.

-* Sending empty `data` field will make API return all inventories with all items.
+* Sending empty `data` field will make API return all inventories.
+* Items will be returned only if `withAmounts` is `true` and some inventory is queried.
 * Sending array of query objects.
     * Allows you to specify which inventories you want to get by their `id`.